Project

 Why?

-• Make it as easy as possible to send requests asynchronously without having to think about concurrency more than necessary
+• send requests asynchronously without having to think about managing concurrency any more than necessary

 There are a number of convenience features: